eficode-academy/docker-katas/labs/3-deletion.md

 ## Auto-remove a container after use

 Every time you create a new container, it will take up some space, even though it usually is minimal.
-To see what your containers are taking up of space try to run the `docker ps -as` command.
+To see what your containers are taking up of space try to run the `docker container ls -as` command.

 ```bash
 CONTAINER ID        IMAGE                     COMMAND                  CREATED             STATUS                      PORTS                                                          NAMES               SIZE